jbrasko2/simple-synth-frontend/README.md

 # Simple Synth App
 Welcome to the Simple Synth App!
 This JavaScript-based app allows users to learn and experiment with sound synthesis.
-The Simple Synth is built using the Tone.js web audio framework to generate sound and uses the NexusUI for user interface components.
+The Simple Synth is built using the Tone.js web audio framework to generate sound and the NexusUI for user interface components.

 ## Usage
 The app can be run by visiting https://jbrasko2.github.io/simple-synth-frontend/.
 Headphones recommended!